Delphine "Dolly" Huneycutt (nee Fic)

-EAST CHICAGO, IN - Delphine "Dolly" Elizabeth Huneycutt (nee Fic), age 82, passed away on Saturday, January 23, 2021.
+EAST CHICAGO, IN — Delphine "Dolly" Elizabeth Huneycutt (nee Fic), 82, passed away on Saturday, January 23, 2021.
 Preceded in death by parents, Alex and Helen Fic.
-Survived by daughter Dessie (James) Kammer of Schererville, son John Huneycutt of Valparaiso, and three grandchildren: Hayden, Jordan, and Greyson Kammer of Schererville.
-Sister Maryann (Edward) Tomczuk of Crestwood, IL.
-Seven nieces and nephews: Helen Tomczuk, Stanley Tomczuk, Edward (Joanne) Tomczuk, Dolly Carson, Joanne Colclasure, Marianne (Roman) Soltys, Barbara (Frank) Grygus, and eleven great nephew and nieces.
+Survived by daughter, Dessie (James) Kammer, of Schererville; son, John Huneycutt, of Valparaiso, and three grandchildren, Hayden, Jordan and Greyson Kammer, of Schererville; sister, Maryann (Edward) Tomczuk, of Crestwood, IL; seven nieces and nephews: Helen Tomczuk, Stanley Tomczuk, Edward (Joanne) Tomczuk, Dolly Carson, Joanne Colclasure, Marianne (Roman) Soltys and Barbara (Frank) Grygus; and 11 great-nephew and nieces.

 Professionally, Dolly was a secretary for over 30 years at Graver and Union Tank Car Company.
 In retirement, Dolly enjoyed spending time with her grandchildren, vacationing in Florida, annual trips to Holy Hill WI, the casino, and her appreciation for a beautiful flower.
 She touched the lives of many through her infectious smile and kind heart.
 Her selflessness and faithful soul will be missed by many.